 Thorough Examination: whose job?

-Under Health and Safety legislation, the employer of the fork lift truck operator has a duty of care to ensure the equipment is safe:
+Under Health and Safety legislation, the employer of the lift truck operator has a duty of care to ensure the equipment is safe:

 “It shall be the duty of every employer to ensure, as far as is reasonably practical, the health, safety and welfare at work of all his employees.”

 If you own the truck and employ the operator

 If you are the outright owner of the truck, you must arrange a regular Thorough Examination schedule appropriate to the truck and its use.

 If you are leasing or renting the truck on a long-term basis (12 months or more)